How To Lighten Dark Hair At Home

 - Know your colour and tone – Whenever you dye your hair at home, it’s absolutely essential to know your existing hair colour, level and tone before you start.
 That’s especially true when you’re learning how to lighten dark hair.
 Hair level charts give a general colour name and number and tell you which pigments contribute to your colour, but they do vary by brand, so check the website of the brand you’re intending to use.

 - Know your blondes – Once you know what colour and tone you are, you need to decide which colour and tone you wish to change to.
 Easy?
 Not really.
 There are so many different shades of blonde – light, beige, golden, ash, bleach, platinum or even strawberry – and each comes with a different tone.
-A common mistake when bleaching black hair is ending up with orange or even greenish looking hair.
+A common mistake when bleaching black hair at home is ending up with orange or even greenish looking hair.

 - Give your hair time to recover – Dyeing and constant home hair bleaching damages hair.
 It’s not a great idea to be a serial dyer.
 Seriously, hair needs time to recover, so don’t even consider bleaching hair that is already bleached.
 If you only need to touch up your roots, then only bleach your roots.